mr-boost/Coursera_DataCleaningProject/CodeBook.md

-a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
+#Code Book
+The resulting dataset includes summary measurements for each one of the 30 subjects for each activity on Acceleration and Velocity.

-For each record in the dataset it is provided:
+Each record in the dataset has:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+- subject: a number from 1 to 30 that corresponds to the volunteer
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

-subject

-activity

-body_acc_x

-body_acc_y

-body_acc_z

-body_gyro_x

-body_gyro_y

-body_gyro_z

-total_acc_x

-total_acc_y

-total_acc_z

-X
+- activity: indicates one of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) that the subject was performing wearing a smartphone (Samsung Galaxy S II) on the waist.
+This is followed by the Mean Value and the Standard deviation for each of the following Triaxial acceleration (taken from the accelerometer) and Triaxial velocity (taken from the gyroscope) variable: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag